 a bison appears against a snowy backdrop in yellowstone national park

-However, because we have nearly no background color or texture, the middle positioning helps provide even more prominence to the subject.
+However, because we have nearly no background color or texture, the middle positioning helps give even more prominence to the subject.
 It also creates a nice simplicity that complements the very simple background color and texture.

-An offset bison is just fine, too, and maybe even better, but if you only get to take a couple shots, a great trick is to zoom out so you can re-compose on the computer later.
+An offset bison is just fine, too, and maybe even better, but if you only get to take a couple of shots, a great trick is to zoom out so you can re-compose on the computer later.

 Go forward and give it a shot!!